dbojan/free-iptv-balkan-plus/README.md

 version: 20221213-1
 Channels are mostly from web sites, or possibly apps.

-Channels are checked if they work
+Channels are checked for validity.
 Download list (right click, save as, open in vlc), or open network addres in vlc directly.

 windows players: